sunnyguan/AndroidMinecraft/README.md

-Made a post a while ago on r/Android about how to host a Minecraft server on an Android device.
+Made a post a while ago about how to host a Minecraft server on an Android device.
 Here are some updates with clearer steps and steps for loading in your own worlds and mods!

+# Demo: 0.tcp.ngrok.io:17349

+connect with this on vanilla Minecraft 1.15.2 client

 Some basics:

 1. No root required
 2. Time required: about half an hour actively working, about an hour max downloading files
 3. Result: works great on my OnePlus 6T (8GB RAM), no lag at all playing with friends with Forge
+4. Tip: If you don't want to read, scroll down to the bottom for a 30-step process to set up a vanilla Minecraft server
+5. Join 0.tcp.ngrok.io:17349 to try it out!
+Please do not try to do anything crazy (huge TNT test, infinite spawner, etc) as I am running this out of my phone.
+Max player 20, no PVP.

 # Requirements: